DEV SITE .48

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Gas Engineer
+Entry / Progression - Gas Engineer

-Gas engineers normally complete an appropriate engineering degree, although it may be possible to enter with a Higher Certificate or B.Eng. degree Mechanical Engineering and Chemical Engineering degrees, diplomas and certificates are offered at a number of Institutes of Technology, Colleges and Universities in Ireland
+Gas engineers normally complete an appropriate engineering degree, although it may be possible to enter with a Higher Certificate or B.Eng. degree.
+Mechanical engineering and chemical engineering degrees, diplomas and certificates are offered at a number of institutes of technology, colleges and universities in Ireland.

 Depending on their level of entry, gas engineers can gain Chartered Engineer or Associate Engineer status.
 These professional titles can be applied for after first gaining an accredited degree, diploma or certificate and following this through with three or four years experience in the workplace